Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Experimental Analysis

 \subsubsection{On Fine-grained Patterns}

-Fig.~\ref{heatmapvis}~provides some visualization on the learnt fine-grained patterns from the proposed CMD on CUB, AIR and CAR.
-It can highlight the key local patterns that discern each fine-grained category from the other object categories of the same coarse-grained category, the same as what existing fully-supervised FGVC methods do \cite{zhang2019learning,touvron2019fixing,ji2020attention,du2020fine,zhao2021part}.
+Fig.~\ref{heatmapvis}~provides some visualization of the fine-grained patterns on CUB, AIR and CAR.
+The activation pattern of the proposed CMD is compared with three strong self-supervised learning methods, namely, DINO \cite{caron2021emerging}, MoCo v2 \cite{chen2020improved} and EsViT \cite{li2021efficient}.
+The proposed CMD is more effective to highlight the key local patterns that discern each fine-grained category from the others.
+Notably, the quality of the activation pattern can be quite close to existing fully-supervised FGVC methods \cite{zhang2019learning,touvron2019fixing,ji2020attention,du2020fine,zhao2021part}.